NardJ/PyInterpreter/README.md

 PyInterpreter
 =============

 A simple script interpreter written in python.
-All tokens should be seperated by spaces, except for tokens within expressions (calculations).
+All tokens must be seperated by spaces, except for tokens within expressions (calculations).
 String values should be enclosed between double quotes (") and can be formatted with python3 f-formatting syntax, e.g. `f"The number is {nr}."`
 All python3 math functions are available for expressions e.g. `a = 3+math.sin(math.pi/2)`.
 Expressions and strings can be enclosed in parentheses '(', ')'